 Gift Recognition Policy

-The Board of Trustees of Missouri River Regional Library (MRRL) actively encourages charitable gifts, grants and contributions that support the mission and public service goals of the Library.
+The Board of Trustees of Missouri River Regional Library (MRRL) actively encourages charitable gifts, grants and contributions that support the mission of the Library.

 The Missouri River Regional Library welcomes and encourages gifts and donations to support its current operations and future development.
 The Library accepts gifts of money and/or property.
 While the Library may provide a gift receipt upon request, the Library cannot assign a monetary value to donated items or in-kind gifts.
 In addition to donations made directly to the Library, donations are accepted by the Missouri River Regional Library Foundation, the Friends of Missouri River Regional Library, and the Friends of Osage County Library (FOCL).
 The donor will determine whether a donation is being given to the Library, Library Foundation, Friends of the Library, or FOCL.
 The primary function of the MRRL Foundation is to provide financial support to the Library.
 The Library Foundation receives and administers monetary gifts, bequests, endowment funds and other gifts, and conducts fundraising campaigns to support Library projects.
 The Friends of the Library and FOCL undertake a number of volunteer activities throughout the year to assist staff and also raise funds for special projects.